christian-vorhemus/azure-percept-py/README.md

 vision.stop_inference()
 vision.close()
 ```

-During model conversion you might get an error like `Cannot create X layer from unsupported opset`.
-This indicates that the model contains a layer that can't be converted to a model definition the VPU can process.
-For a list of supported layers see [here](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html).

 ### Take a picture and save it locally
 The following sample gets an image (as a numpy array) from the Azure Percept Vision device in BGR format with shape (height, width, channels) and saves it as a JPG file (you need Pillow for this sample to work: `pip3 install Pillow`)